wijdan1995/warmup-week_10-day_2-mongoose/README.md

 ## The Exercise

 ## Mongoose Schemas, Models, and Documents
-Create a new file in director '/modle/..' for your Mongoose model and called 'student.js', and load it from the `app-students.js` file located in the `bin` directory; that file will provide a command-line UI for performing CRUD on you new Student resource.
+there a file Mongoose model called 'student.js' in `/modle/student.js` , and load it from the `app-students.js` file located in the `bin` directory; that file will provide a command-line UI for performing CRUD on you new Student resource.